geidav/concave-poly-splitter/README.md

-# concave-poly-splitter
+# Splitting a concave polygon by a line
-Code to split a concave polygon by a line
+Source code to split a concave polygon by a line.
+Written in C++ using STL and Qt5.
+It should be straightforward to port to any other language.
+This code is just to illustrate how the algorithm works.
+It's by no means optimized.